• Skip to primary navigation

 Ten flapjacks on a sheet of baking paper next to a bowl of oats and a pot of melted chocolate.

-Just 5 ingredients go in to making these chocolate flapjacks, and they couldn't be easier.
-Just melt the butter and sugar together and stir in the oats and golden syrup.
 Put it in a lined pan and bake for 30 minutes and then drizzle with chocolate.
 Kids can get involved with all the mixing and they will LOVE drizzling the chocolate on at the end, and then licking the spoon.

-This is a great rainy day baking activity, as it uses ingredients that you probably already have in your cupboards.
 It's also easy to adapt with different additions like nuts and dried fruit, and different chocolate can be used for the drizzle at the end too.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

-• Step by step
+• Step by Step Instructions

 • Add-ins